How we got the Bible

 (How archaeology and history prove the accuracy of God's Word)

 It was these men who demonstrated the foreknowledge and power of God on their lives, who were used to write the Old Testament text.
-Their writings were preserved from the beginning and carefully re-written, using an extremely rigorous process of checks and balances, to ensure that no error crept in over time.
+Their writings were preserved, first by the people who witnessed God in them, then by their children, and their children after them.
+For centuries the texts were carefully re-written, using an extremely rigorous process of checks and balances, to ensure that no error crept in over time.
 The Jewish means of preserving what we now call the Old Testament is unrivalled in all of human history for their almost fanatical – or should we say God-fearing – care.

 The Coming Messiah

-But of all the Old Testament prophecies, none is more impressive or important than those of the coming Messiah.
-Scattered from the first book to the last, we find no less that 300 details about Him.
+But of all the evidences of God's hand throughout the Old Testament text, none is more impressive or important than the nearly 300 prophecies of the coming Messiah, woven like a scarlet thread from the first book to the last.

 We are told He would come from the tribe of Judah, be born in Bethlehem, travel to and back from Egypt and bring light to Galilee.
 We are told He would speak in parables, open blind eyes, be rejected by His people and hated without a cause.
 We are told He would ride into Jerusalem on the foal of a donkey and be betrayed for 30 pieces of silver, which would be used to buy a potter's field.
 He would be forsaken by His friends, falsely accused, spat upon, struck and mocked.
 They would pierce His hands, feet and side and cast lots for His clothes.
 He would die with sinners, be buried with the rich and rise from the dead and so much more.

-Two scientists calculated the statistical likelihood of any man fulfilling just 8 of the prophecies of Him and determined there to be a chance of one in 100 000 000 000 000 000.
+A mathematics professor, Peter Stoner (founder of the American Scientific Affiliation) calculated the statistical likelihood of any man fulfilling just 8 of the prophecies about the coming Messiah.
+He came to a figure of one in 100 000 000 000 000 000.
 And that is for only 8 of the actual 300 which all came to pass.
-Without any question then, everything He would do, be and endure was foreknown by God, and told to His prophets more than 400 years before it ever came to pass.
+Without any question then, everything Jesus would do, be and endure was foreknown by God, and told to His prophets, and captured in His word more than 400 years before any one of them ever came to pass!

 SACRED TEXTS OF THE NEW TESTAMENT